cujarrett/destiny-insights-backend/CONTRIBUTING.md

 ## Chat

-Feel free to join the [Banshee-44 Mods Bot Discord](https://discord.gg/Pv3xrPV) if you have questions.
+Feel free to join the [Destiny Insights Backend Discord](https://discord.gg/9jbXdyU6JT) if you have questions.

 ## Pull Request Checklist